September 11

 Motor Massage

+Ernest and I, the massage enthusiasts that we are, didn’t allow our second night in Bangkok to pass without experiencing authentic Thai massage.
+After a long day sightseeing and shopping, we trudged our weary feet to the row of neighborhood massage parlors near the hotel.
+We scouted our massage options until finally choosing Senses Massage Therapy since it was well-lighted and looked decent.
 The experience started on a good note with the receptionist ushering us to the cleaning room where our feet were washed by the masseuses who will be attending to us.
 Ernest, who rarely curs

 The tricycle incident unfortunately was more memorable than the actual massage at Senses.
 For 350 baht, we were certainly shortchanged since the techniques applied by the masseuses were poor.
 Neither Ernest nor I was happy with our session and as we left, my impression that I could have a fulfilling massage at any random stall in Bangkok was shattered.
 I vowed to be wiser in selecting my next massage experience.